 7. Take Responsibility

-Take responsibility for your behavior in the relationship by not making excuses like, ‘You made me do it’.
+Take responsibility for your behavior in the relationship by not making excuses like, ’You made me do it’.
+When we blame others, they feel attacked and become defensive.
 It isn’t an effective way to start a conversation about ending your relationship as it is nearly impossible for your partner to prove otherwise.
 Instead, if you are the one who wants out, take responsibility and let them know that you would like to end things peacefully.

 8. No Harsh Judgments